foundry-rs/book/src/cheatcodes/README.md

 ```
 ### Forge Standard Library Cheatcodes

-Forge-std implements 'cheatcodes' through a wrapper which combines multiple standard cheatcodes to improve development experience.
-These are not technically cheatcodes, but rather a composition of Forge's cheatcodes.
+Forge Std implements wrappers around cheatcodes, which combine multiple standard cheatcodes to improve development experience.
+These are not technically cheatcodes, but rather compositions of Forge's cheatcodes.

 You can view the list of Forge Standard Library's 'cheatcodes' [in the references section](../reference/forge-std/std-cheats.md) and see how each of them uses the Forge cheatcodes in the [Forge-std source code](https://github.com/foundry-rs/forge-std/blob/master/src/Test.sol).